mikailcf/mikailcf.github.io/_posts/2015-01-09-castaway-intro.md

 The project was made in C with the Allegro library for graphics and input management.
 One of the learning goals for this project was how to deal with a program that has a main loop and states (something that's pretty much how you program most real-time games).

+The survivors' movements are defined by a random function (it was a requirement), that's why they look frenetic.

+There was no helper function for drawing text with custom fonts on the screen, so I actually have all letters and numbers in a spritesheet and I implemented a function for drawing strings from that on the screen.

-The video below is a short demo from the project.
+The video below is a short demo from the project:

 (Please watch with annotations turned on)
 <iframe width="640" height="380" src="https://www.youtube.com/embed/2n1F4Ydc41E" frameborder="0" allowfullscreen></iframe>